do-y-lee/COVID19-US-Plotly-Dash/README.md

 # COVID-19 United States Tracker

-> Aggregating and monitoring COVID-19 metrics at the national, state and county level.
+> Aggregating and monitoring COVID-19 metrics at the national, state, and county level.

 ---